domschl/HuggingFaceGuidedTourForMac/NextSteps/llama.cpp.md

 - <https://github.com/ggerganov/llama.cpp/tree/master/examples/main>

-The most important part, to get a model into 'chat-mode', is an appropriate prompt.
+The most important part, of getting a model into 'chat-mode', is an appropriate prompt.
 We follow the project's example and insert our model-file for Llama 2:

 In directory `llama.cpp` execute: